visciang/dataspecs/README.md

 end
 ```

-we can load a JSON object encoding an instance of a `Person` with:
+we can cast a JSON object encoding an instance of a `Person` with:

 ```elixir
 ~s/{